 IP and entrepreneurship students can undertake a specialized track that includes working directly with New Orleans-area start-up venture incubators, including Propeller, and Idea Village.
 Students already have been placed in externship and pro bono opportunities, such as working with Baker Donelson’s Pro Bono Clinic.
 Examples of projects Tulane students have worked on include legal assistance (with lawyers supervision) for Parasite, an organic skate park, and Where Y’Art, a virtual curated company that helps local artists distribute and promote their work.

 Tulane’s expanding emphasis on preparing students with hands-on training includes the experience of developing the Durationator Copyright Experiment, a project directed by Professor Elizabeth Townsend Gard.
 Over seven years, more than 70 students have worked on the project (in paid positions) to help create a system to determine the copyright status of every kind of cultural work (poem, movie, song, etc.) for every jurisdiction in the world.
 The patent-pending technology has been spun out to a start-up company, and students continue to help build the company and refine the technology.
 This living laboratory has introduced students to the issues and struggles of a start-up, and select students have traveled to the United Kingdom and Germany to represent the Durationator at major conferences on copyright.

 The copyright class also regularly responds to calls for comment from the U.S. Copyright Office as federal legislation is being developed in areas including Pre-1972 Sound Recordings and Orphan Works.
 Tulane also has supported student travels to speak at Copyright Office roundtables in Washington, D.C., as part of the legislative drafting process.

-Three student organizations (Entertainment & Art Law Society, Sports Law Society and Technology & Intellectual Property Society) and two journals (the online Tulane Journal of Technology & Intellectual Property and the Sports Lawyers Journal) provide students the opportunity to explore their interests further.
+Three student organizations (Entertainment & Art Law Society, Sports Law Society and Technology and Intellectual Property Society) and two journals (the online Tulane Journal of Technology & Intellectual Property and the Sports Lawyers Journal) provide students the opportunity to explore their interests further.

 Tulane IP Faculty